ntphuongthao/CDI-portal/README.md

 ![dashboard](./public/readme/dashboard.png) |  ![events](./public/readme/events.png)

 The Portal allows users to create and share posts and events with the entire school community.
-Users can add details such as content, date, and time to their events, and posts can be categorized by topic or subject.
+Users can add details such as content, date, and time to their events, and posts can be sorted by popularity or newest order.

 ## Chat with Alumni
 <img src="./public/readme/alumniChat.png" width=300><br>